dnarain-astro/docs/astro/develop-project.md

     - Complete the standard installation of OS-level packages in `packages.txt`.
     - Securely mount your SSH key during build, which ensures that the key itself is not stored in the resulting Docker image filesystem or metadata.
-    - Install Python-level packages from your private repository.
+    - Install Python-level packages from your private repository as specified in your `requirements.txt` file.

   :::tip